BoltsFramework/Bolts-Android/README.md

 }
 ```

-In many cases, you only want to do more work if the previous task was successful, and propagate any errors or cancellations to be dealt with later.
+In many cases, you only want to do more work if the previous `Task` was successful, and propagate any errors or cancellations to be dealt with later.
 To do this, use the `onSuccess` method instead of `continueWith`.

 ```java
 saveAsync(obj).onSuccess(new Continuation<ParseObject, Void>() {